Heartworm Disease in Dogs

 It also does a good job at controlling intestinal worms... but not for the full 6 months.

 Heartworm disease in cats is a serious and potentially fatal condition

 Cats get heartworm disease the same way dogs get it.
 By mosquitos biting an infected animal, then passing the infection on to other animals they bite.

 So don't be surprised if your vet recommends a heartworm test or chest radiograph if your cat demonstrates any of the above symptoms.
-Of course, these signs may also be seen with other feline diseases.

 (Note: Heartworm screening tests for cats are not as reliable as they are for dogs; in cats, chest radiographs are often a better diagnostic tool)